jmeehan16/sstore-doc/source/bigdawg.rst

 Pushing data from S-Store to Postgres
 -------------------------------------

-When BigDawg is started, it deletes the historical data in mimic2v26.medevents in Postgres by dropping the table.
-Once S-Store comes alive, BigDawg recreates table mimic2v26.medevents in Postgres by the table definition in S-Store, and it starts to push data from S-Store to Postgres.
+When BigDAWG is started, it deletes the historical data in mimic2v26.medevents in Postgres by dropping the table.
+Once S-Store comes alive, BigDAWG recreates table mimic2v26.medevents in Postgres by the table definition in S-Store, and it starts to push data from S-Store to Postgres.
 Currently data is pushed from S-Store to Postgres on a time-based fashion only.
 The time between two pushes is defined in bigdawg/profiles/dev/dev-config.properties.
 The name of the entry is "sstore.injection.migrationGap", with the unit of millisecond, and is set to one minute (60000 milliseconds) by default, i.e., S-Store pushes data to Postgres once per minute.

 Pulling data from S-Store